sampsyo/cs6120/content/blog/2019-10-23-loop-unswitching.md

         else:
             do something else()
 ```
-will not be completely unrolled since the conditional statement lies inside of a nested for loop.
-Instead, the conditional will be unrolled outside of the first for loop, which only midly decreases the numbeer of branches.
+will not be completely unswitched since the conditional statement lies inside of a nested for loop.
+Instead, the conditional will be unswitched outside of the first for loop, which only midly decreases the numbeer of branches.
 Implementing this is not too difficult to do, though it requires  additional abstractions for nested for loops.

 ## Results and Evaluation